Camnaz/layerzero-oft-depoyment-core/core-lz-oftapp/README.md

 ## So what is an Omnichain Fungible Token?

 The Omnichain Fungible Token (OFT) Standard is an ERC20 token that can be transferred across multiple blockchains without asset wrapping or middlechains.

----

-Some additional points for developers/builders to be aware of when deploying your LZ V2 OFT or working through troubleshooting:

-# Sending OFTs Cross Chain

-- run `npx hardhat lz:oft:send --contract-a <CONTRACT_A> --recipient-b <RECIPIENT_B> --network-a <NETWORK_A> --network-b <NETWORK_B> --amount <AMOUNT> --private-key <PRIVATE_KEY>` to use the Hardhat task from the index.ts file in the tasks directory - this ensures you are estimating the gas fees properly.
-This task is more efficient and reliable as it has added handling for gas price and nonce to avoid the "replacement transaction underpriced" error.
-It also includes private key as a parameter for the task to use the correct wallet for signing transactions.

-# In order:

-- start with `npx create-lz-app-oapp@latest`
-- use pnpm as your package manager
-- run `pnpm install`
-- create your OFT contract to your requirements for your use case.
-- run `pnpm compile:hardhat`
-- run `npx hardhat lz:deploy`
-- run `pnpm install --save-dev @nomicfoundation/hardhat-verify`
-- run `npx hardhat verify --network arbitrum` (+ your constructor arguments: which should be the 1. name 2. symbol 3.
-LZ endpoint 4. delegate address
-- (complete the above task for each chain you deploy your OFT to.)
-- run `npx hardhat lz:oapp:wire --oapp-config layerzero.config.ts`
-- Make sure you have a Hardhat task created to send tokens cross-chain
-- run `npx hardhat lz:oft:send --contract-a <contract-a> --recipient-b <recipient-address-chain-b> --network-a <network> --network-b <network> --amount <amount>`

-The future is Omnichain!

----

 <img alt="LayerZero" style="" src="https://docs.layerzero.network/assets/images/oft_mechanism_light-922b88c364b5156e26edc6def94069f1.jpg#gh-light-mode-only"/>